New Zealand 3 week itinerary with a baby

 Here’s a suggested itinerary to give you a flavour of what this area has to offer:

 Take in the scenery with a drive and walk in Glenorchy and nearby Paradise.
 The name says it all!
-Make sure you have the Lord of the Rings theme tune and music on!
-There’s limited options in Glenorchy, but we had a lovely lunch and coffee at The Sugar Loaf Cafe.
-The Trading Post comes highly recommended too!
+Make sure you have the Lord of the Rings theme tune blasting.
+Glenorchy is very small, but there’s a couple of lovely coffee shops to stop at if you need a quick break.

 Day 2 – Queenstown